uvd540/asteroids-odin/README.md

 ## Requirements

 - Emscripten.
-Download and install somewhere on your computer. https://emscripten.org/
+Download and install somewhere on your computer.
+Follow the instructions here: https://emscripten.org/docs/getting_started/downloads.html (the stuff under "Installation instructions using the emsdk (recommended)")
 - Recent Odin compiler: This uses Raylib binding changes that were done on January 1, 2025.

 ## Getting started